Al-Qaeda: Broader influence

 Anders Behring Breivik, the perpetrator of the 2011 Norway attacks, was inspired by al-Qaeda, calling it "the most successful revolutionary movement in the world."
-While admitting different aims, he sought to "create a European version of Al-Qaida."
+While admitting different aims, he sought to "create a European version of Al-Qaeda."

 The appropriate response to offshoots is a subject of debate.
 A journalist reported in 2012 that a senior US military planner had asked: "Should we resort to drones and Special Operations raids every time some group raises the black banner of al Qaeda?
 How long can we continue to chase offshoots of offshoots around the world?"